-St David's Day celebrations
+It’s Saint David’s Day

 St Davids Day Parade 2014, Cardiff by Simon.MatthewsAlmost 900 years after he was pronounced a saint, St David’s Day is the unmissable highlight of spring in Wales.
-The National St David’s Day Parade sends a red and yellow carnival across the centre of Cardiff, featuring all sorts of fiery performances from giant dragons and theatrical groups, not to mention star turns from the likes of Tom Jones and Shirley Bassey.
-A rousing mass rendition of the national anthem, Hen Wlad Fy Nhadau, finishes the procession outside St David’s Hall, where you can enjoy a special gala concert from the BBC National Orchestra of Wales in the evening.
+The National St David’s Day Parade sends a red and yellow carnival across the centre of Cardiff, as local people mingling with featuring fiery performances from giant dragons and theatrical groups.
+It all ends up in front of Cardiff’s grand neoclassical city hall, where the crowd joins together in a rousing mass rendition of our national anthem Hen Wlad Fy Nhadau.
+It’s not just the capital that gets in the act.
+You’ll find processions and celebrations in towns across the country.

 Naturally, there’s plenty happening in St Davids itself.
 There are a range of events at St Davids Cathedral, including bellringing and special choral services.
 There’s also a pilgrims’ walk, leading you in footsteps of saints from ancient St Non’s Chapel through the town’s streets and down to the Cathedral.
 While you’re in the neighbourhood, pay a visit to the magnificent St Davids Bishop’s Palace, which stands right next to the Cathedral.
 This grand medieval building designed by Bishop Henry de Gower illustrates just how much power religious leaders once held here.